Heterogeneous causal effects with imperfect compliance: a Bayesian machine learning approach: Heterogeneous Causal Effects of Education Funding

-In our study, the variable \textit{A-certificate} serves as a proxy for positive performance.
+The variable \textit{A-certificate} serves as a proxy for positive performance.
 In our sample, the students that got an ``A-certificate" are the 91.73\% of the total population.
 In Figure \ref{fig:BCF-IV-certificate-50}, the heterogeneous Complier Average Causal Effects (CACE) estimated using the proposed model are depicted.
 The darker the shade of blue in the node the higher the causal effect.

 Although positive, the overall effect of the additional funding is not significant.
 This finding is in line with the recent literature on school spending and students' performance in a cross-country scenario \citep{hanushek2016handbook, hanushek2017school} and in the Flanders, in particular \citep{dewitte2018disadvantaged}.
-However, it is compelling to observe the main drivers of the heterogeneity in the causal effect.
+However, it is compelling to observe the main drivers of the heterogeneity in the causal effect. { It is worth highlighting that we did not implement any leaves trimming using p-values corrections as the aim of this application was to discover an interpretable representation of potential heterogeneity in the effects, even in the absence of significant results.}

-{ The first driver in the heterogeneity of the effects is the variable \textit{principal age}: for students in schools with younger principals, the effects of funding are larger.
+The first driver in the heterogeneity of the effects is the variable \textit{principal age}: for students in schools with younger principals, the effects of funding are larger.
 These results, even if not significant, show that the treatment effects are higher for students that are in schools with principals younger than 55 years old.
-The second driver of heterogeneity is the seniority of the teachers: students in schools with younger principals and with less senior teachers -- namely, teachers with less than 11 years of experience -- have an increase in their performance: the conditional effect is 0.051, meaning that being treated leads to an increase of 5.1\% in the probability of getting the highers possible grade.
-On the opposite side, students in schools with older principals and with more senior teachers -- namely, teachers with more than 11 years of experience -- have a decrease in their performance: the conditional effect is -0.039, meaning that being treated leads to a decrease of 3.9\% in the probability of getting the highest possible grade.
+The second driver of heterogeneity is the seniority of the teachers: students in schools with younger principals and with less senior teachers -- namely, teachers with less than 11 years of experience -- have an increase in their performance.
+The conditional effect is 0.051, meaning that being treated leads to an increase of 5.1\% in the probability of getting the highers possible grade.
+On the opposite side, students in schools with older principals and with more senior teachers -- namely, teachers with more than 11 years of experience -- have a decrease in their performance.
+The conditional effect is -0.039, meaning that being treated leads to a decrease of 3.9\% in the probability of getting the highest possible grade.

 Both these heterogeneity drivers, namely, the seniority and age of the teachers and principals, are particularly appreciable, as there are evidences in the education literature that connect teachers' seniority \citep{rice2010impact, harris2011teacher}, teachers' age \citep{holmlund2008gender} to their teaching performance, and in turn teaching performance to students' positive achievements \citep{goldhaber2010using}.
 Moreover, there is a compelling evidence in the literature regarding the role of principals in driving higher students' achievements \citep{eberts1988student, gentilucci2007principals}, however this is, to the extent of our knowledge, the first research that highlights the role of principal's age and seniority as drivers of treatment effect variations.
 Interestingly, another source of treatment variation is student's gender.
 Female students in schools with older principals, depict a positive effect while male students a negative effect.
 Yet, the effects for both subgroups are not significant.